-Conclusion: Both Inguinal Hernia and Benign Prostatic Hyperplasia are seen with increased frequency in the aged male population, this study showed no statistically significant association between the two.
-Keywords: Benign prostatic hyperplasia, Inguinal Hernia.
+Conclusion Both Inguinal Hernia and Benign Prostatic Hyperplasia are seen with increased frequency in the aged male population, this study showed no statistically significant association between the two.
+Their occurrence together can be considered a chance co-existence rather than cause and effect.

+Keywords: Benign prostatic hyperplasia, D Dimer level.